wangz19/PBC/readme.md

-#PBC unit-cell in ABAQUS
+# PBC unit-cell in ABAQUS

-This repository apply periodical boundary condition (PBC) in ABAQUS 6.14 other version in not tested
+Applying __periodical boundary condition (PBC)__ is easy in molecular dynamic simulation.
+However, applying PBC in FEM packages, especially with non-matching mesh (often for cases with stochastic inclusions) is not trivial.
+This repository is a small program help applying PBC in ABAQUS 6.14, with python 2.7 and python 3.0+.

+The main file:

 You need unitcell with matching nodes on the opposite surfaces, the code will automatically creat node_sets and use multiple points constrain to apply PBC with reference point.